 ORIGIN: Made in Canada

 Specialists in hand-made footwear since 1931, Viberg are a family run and owned operation on a mission to create traditionally-crafted footwear with a modern twist and a flair for the finer details.
 True to this mission, Viberg’s Service Boot in Toscanello TPR horsebutt boasts a subtle grain, a rugged build, and a glossy Cordovan-like finish.
 Pair this with the boot’s lower-profile, natural leather midsole, and partially-structured toe box and you have a supple, sophisticated spin on the classic serviceman’s silhouette.
+The addition of a Stitchdown construction provides added durability and protection against the elements.

 NB: The size you order will be the size stamped in the boots.
 Viberg fits more closely to UK rather than US sizing so please take this into account when making your choice.
 If you need any assistance with sizing, please reach out to us via email, we are always happy to help.